nycotin/WiseInvest/README.md

     * `ToggleFavButton.jsx`: This component renders a button with an `onClick` event listener that toggles the marking a course as favorite.
 It contains a React Icon that is changed accoringly.
 It is used in the `<CourseListPage />` and `<CoursePage />`.
 * invest/
     * `Dashboard.jsx`: This components renders a dashboard for the Investments Manager.
 It contains for cards which an overview of three categories: 'My Stocks' , with a table of the user's purchased stocks; an overview of cards of 'Increased', 'Descreased' and 'Stable' stocks.
 The stocks are grouped via filtering the `portfolio` prop passed along and have a link to their respective page on Yahoo Finance; at the bottmon a table with the user's 'Transactions' is visible.
 The `<Dashboard />` is used in the main `<InvestPage />` at the `/invest` route.
-    * `FilterButtons.jsx`: This component renders a container with buttons, each with an `onClick` event listener that filters the users stocks accroding to the market area.
+    * `FilterButtons.jsx`: This component renders a container with buttons, each with an `onClick` event listener that filters the users' stocks accroding to the market area.
 It is used in the `<StockListtPage />` and `<Portfolio />`.
     * `PurchaseForm.jsx`: This component renders a group of elements with conditional rendering.
 Per default, only a button with a cart icon is displayed, but when clicked it will re-render into an number input with label and a paragrph that keeps the count of the amount of stocks the user wants to buy.
 When the purchase button is clicked, a POST request is sent to the server.
 It is used for each stock row in the table of the `<StockListtPage />`.
 * users/
     * `LoginForm.jsx`: This component renders a login form.
 When the login button is clicked, a POST request is sent to the server and the user is redirected to the `<ForkPage />`.
 It is used in the `<LoginPage />` at the `/login` route.